by Antero Alli

-How is progress discerned in this paratheatre work?
+How is craft defined and developed in this paratheatre medium?

 The first stage starts with cultivating enough internal receptivity -- via No-Form practice -- to detect, engage and merge with energy sources in the body itself.
-Identification starts with a conscious choice to surrender to whatever source we are accessing towards full-bodied immersive experience.
+Identification starts with a conscious choice to surrender to whatever source we are accessing in full-bodied immersive experience.
 The results can be chaotic, convulsive, ecstatic, and melodramatic without communicating anything beyond the catharsis of self-expression.